 If you’re a fan of blue flowers, you may already be familiar with blue tweedia (Oxypetalum caeruleum or Tweedia caerulea).
-This species, known botanically as Oxypetalum solanoides or Tweedia solanoides, is similar in growth habit and flower form–sprays of five-petaled, summer blooms and fuzzy, slender leaves on upright to somewhat sprawling stems to about 2 feet tall–but in soft pink rather than sky blue.
+This species, known botanically as Oxypetalum solanoides or Tweedia solanoides, is similar in growth habit and flower form–sprays of five-petaled, summer blooms and fuzzy, slender leaves on upright to somewhat sprawling stems to about 2 feet tall–but a little smaller and in soft pink rather than sky blue.
 The flowers are followed by slender, milkweed-like pods that split to release silky-tufted seeds.
 (If you don’t intend to collect seeds, I suggest removing the developing seedpods to encourage rebloom.)
 Best in full sun.
-Hardy in Zones 8 to 10, but you can grow it as an annual anywhere.
-Or, treat it like a tender perennial and bring the plant indoors for the winter to get more flowers and earlier bloom the following year.

 Please read the germination information as well before ordering.